grasmarcussanti129/automated-build-monitor/CONTRIBUTING.md

 ## Steps to Contribute
 1. **Fork the Repository:** Click on the 'Fork' button on the upper right-hand corner of the repository page.
 2. **Create a Feature Branch:** Create a new branch for your feature or bug fix.
+Use a descriptive name for your branch (e.g., `fix/login-bug`).
    ```bash
    git checkout -b my-feature-branch
    ```